 This is where things really started to get interesting for Mick as avid fans will know that the Motley Crue guitarists started using Telecaster shaped Kramer guitars around the time of the ‘Girls, Girls, Girls era’.

-Around the time of their first compilation album, Mick Mars was utilising the likes of Fender Stratocaster guitars, Fender Telecaster guitars and his Gibson Les Paul.
-However, he was also utilising a Charvel Super Strat and PRS CE22 guitars.
+Around the time of their first compilation album, Mick Mars was utilizing the likes of Fender Stratocaster guitars, Fender Telecaster guitars, and his Gibson Les Paul.
+However, he was also utilizing a Charvel Super Strat and PRS CE22 guitars.

 However, the next stage of his career saw the man completely flip to the Fender Stratocaster, for which he is now known for.